-In the case of unsatisfactory work, unsatisfactory progress toward the degree, disruptive or inappropriate behavior within or beyond the program, or failure to complete the basic program requirements in a timely fashion, the program chair may recommend the temporary suspension, non-continuation, or exclusion of a student to the Dean of the College of Graduate Studies, who will notify the student of the decision.
+In the case of unsatisfactory work, unsatisfactory progress toward the degree, disruptive or inappropriate behavior within or beyond the program, or failure to complete the basic program requirements in a timely fashion, the program chair may recommend the temporary suspension, non-continuation, or exclusion of a student to the Dean, who will notify the student of the decision.
 A decision to suspend temporarily, to discontinue, or to exclude a student means that the academic programs and services of the College are no longer open to that student except in cases where the student is admitted, through the standard admission procedure, to another program.